 According to Alibaba’s revealings, there haven’t been implementations yet, although IOC President Thomas Bach said that the plans ‘can become operational pretty soon.’
 Alibaba’s founder Jack Ma echoed the same, hinting at expectations to be realized at the 2022 Winter Games in Beijing.

-Today’s press conference at Pyeongchang of South Korea, where this year’s Olympics are to be held, saw the unveiling of the ‘Sports Brain’ that is a set of software products developed by Alibaba.
+Today’s press conference at Pyeongchang of South Korea, where this year’s Olympics are to be held, saw the unveiling of the ‘Sports Brain’ is a set of software products developed by Alibaba.
 These products aim at improving the back office, based on which the events are run.

-Ma appearing onstage with Bach expressed his glee in coming across the two Korean countries marching together in the opening ceremony yesterday, reflecting ‘peace and prosperity’ surpassing their infamous rivalries.
+Ma appearing onstage with Bach, expressed his glee in coming across the two Korean countries marching together in the opening ceremony yesterday, reflecting ‘peace and prosperity surpassing their infamous rivalries.

 The media conference featured a magician and an interpretive dancer.
 Amongst the audience were the likes of Yao Ming, the famous retired Chinese basketball player.

-Alibaba has about 300 employees on Pyeongchang ground to get insights on event running process so that they can identify possibilities to save money for future host countries.
+Alibaba has about 300 employees on Pyeongchang ground to get insights on the event running process so that they can identify possibilities to save money for future host countries.
 The company is further using an international branding campaign for the Olympics that would spread across in the markets of the United States and Great Britain.